-Understand coexistence and upgrade modes for Skype for Business and Teams
+- Understood coexistence and interoperability of Skype for Business and Teams

 As an existing Skype for Business customer, your complete transition to Teams might take some time.
 However, you can begin realizing the value of Teams today, by enabling your users to use Teams alongside Skype for Business.
-Given that there is some overlapping functionality between the two apps, we recommend that you review the available upgrade modes to help determine which path is right for your organization.
+Given that there's some overlapping functionality between the two apps, we recommend that you review the available coexistence and upgrade modes to help determine which path is right for your organization.
 For example, you might opt to enable all workloads on both solutions without interoperability.
 Or, you might decide to manage the user experience, either by gradually introducing Teams capabilities or by targeting groups of users for select capabilities, until your organization is ready to upgrade everyone to Teams.
 Use the outcome of your pilot to help assess the right upgrade journey for your organization.

 This article outlines the various modes that enable you to manage which modalities in Skype for Business and Teams are available to your users.
 As with any deployment, we strongly encourage you to pilot your intended plan with a selected group of users before upgrading your organization to Teams.
 Remember, introducing new technology can be disruptive for users.
 Take time to assess user readiness and implement a communication and training plan prior to implementing any of the modes outlined herein.